Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 Background

-(My first book is titled ” From Stone Tablets to Satellites: The Continual Intimate but Awkward Relationship Between the Insurance Industry and Technology” and is available on Amazon in Kindle, Audible, Paperback, and Hardcover formats.)
+(The topics of insurance commerce and insurer’s use of technologies are central sources of interest to me.
+My first book is titled ” From Stone Tablets to Satellites: The Continual Intimate but Awkward Relationship Between the Insurance Industry and Technology” and is available on Amazon in Kindle, Audible, Paperback, and Hardcover formats.)

 Wells Media will again edit and publish my book.
 I continue to appreciate Patrick Wraight’s and his colleagues help at Wells Media Group to edit and otherwise move my book from ideation to be published for the insurance industry.